ReactiveX/RxJava/docs/Creating-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/defer.html](http://reactivex.io/documentation/operators/defer.html)

-Calls an user-provided `java.util.concurrent.Callable` when a consumer subscribes to the reactive type so that the `Callable` can generate the actual reactive instance to relay signals from towards the consumer. `defer` allows:
+Calls a user-provided `java.util.concurrent.Callable` when a consumer subscribes to the reactive type so that the `Callable` can generate the actual reactive instance to relay signals from towards the consumer. `defer` allows:

 - associating a per-consumer state with such generated reactive instances,
-- allows executing side-effects before an actual/generated reactive instance gets subscribed to,
+- allows executing side effects before an actual/generated reactive instance gets subscribed to,
 - turn hot sources (i.e., `Subject`s and `Processor`s) into cold sources by basically making those hot sources not exist until a consumer subscribes.

 #### defer example: